-Psychology is a broad discipline that scientifically studies individuals' behavior and mental processes, and the biological and environmental factors that influence these.
-Bismarck State College psychology faculty serve students by offering courses that meet program requirements, preparing students to seek higher degrees in psychology and related fields, and satisfying students' general interests in people.
+Psychology is a broad discipline that scientifically studies individuals' behavior and mental processes as well as biological and environmental factors that influence them.
+Bismarck State College psychology faculty serve students by offering courses that meet program requirements, preparing students to seek higher degrees in psychology and related fields, and satisfying students' interest in the people around them.

 Students should have an interest in human behavior.
 High school class suggestions include psychology and/or other social sciences, math preparation for college algebra and statistics, and writing.